murilo9/macaw-ts/README.md

 The start method will let the render and logic loops running.

 Entities can interact with the game instance through the onRun or onInit method `game` parameter.
-The onRun method also provides `dt` as a second parameter.
+Both onRun and method also provides `dt` as a second parameter.

 Entities can access the current room through the game's getCurrentRoom method (as currentRoom is a private attribute of Game).